tusen-ai/naive-ui/demo/pages/docs/customize-theme/enUS/index.md

 No CSS (Scss, Less) needed.

+The configured global theme variables will overwrite the theme variables that take effect on descendant components.

 Set `n-config-provider`'s `theme-overrides` to customize theme vars.
 Naive-ui exports type `GlobalThemeOverrides` to help you define `theme-overrides`.

 For available vars please follow the type hint of `GlobalThemeOverrides`.

+If you want to view more theme variables, you can view them in the edit button at the bottom right corner of the Naive UI homepage.

+You can modify the corresponding theme variable, you can get the themeOverrides object after export.

 ```html
 <script>